 Not only that, but in his Traditional Survivor Series tag team match against Team Orton, he pins both CM Punk and Orton -two former world champions- in 6 seconds, becoming the sole survivor of the match.

 He beat Randy again on January 13th, 2014.
-Let this sink in: he's pinned the WWE World Heavy Champion.
+Let this sink in: he's pinned the WWE World Heavyweight Champion.
 Twice.